FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 amended), the approval of the Council be and is hereby given to the disposal of 6 Rossa

-Avenue, Mulgrave Street, Limerick, to Elaine Duffy (Nee Devane), for the sum of €195.42, the--- 5
+Avenue, Mulgrave Street, Limerick, to Elaine Duffy (Nee Devane), for the sum of €195.42, the
+---
+5

 disposal to be by way of Deed of Conveyance of the interest of Limerick City and County